the-turing-way/the-turing-way/book/website/project-design/sdpm/resources.md

 * [Slides](https://osf.io/5xhya/) by Hanne Elsen on Privacy and the GDPR in the Research Life Cycle.

+* [Slides](https://www.rd-alliance.org/slides-webinar-how-share-qualitative-data-videos-and-interviews-october-27-2021) on 'How to share qualitative data: videos and interviews'.

 * [Workshop materials](https://osf.io/em3da/) on data de-identification procedures for data sharing.

 * [Sensitive Data](https://rdmkit.elixir-europe.org/sensitive_data) - from Elixir's RDMKit.